docsforadobe/illustrator-scripting-guide/docs/jsobjref/Artboards.md

 **Description**

-Retrieves the index position of the active artboard in the document’s list.
+Retrieves the index position of the active artboard in the document's list.

 Returns the 0-based index.